-I’ll start with the explosion and make you wait for the camping food.
+I’ll start with the explosion and make you wait for the gluten free camping food.

-Here’s what happened to the Kimballs out in the woods last week when I tried to make breakfast using this new gluten-free camping meal plan instead of our old standard camping meal plan with lots of whole grains:
+Here’s what happened to the Kimballs out in the woods when I tried to make breakfast using this new gluten-free camping meal plan instead of our old standard camping meal plan with lots of whole grains.
+All while still trying to keep camping budget friendly!

 See Katie struggle to open the lid of the quart jar, knowing she should have looked harder for a clean half gallon jar.
 See the little plastic box ready to capture the volcanic overflow from mixing baking soda into the batter.